 Government organisations are encouraged to make information available easily, widely and equitably to the people of New Zealand.
 They should also allow people to reuse their copyright material.

 Requirements for copyright statements

 The NZ Government Web Usability Standard lists the requirements for copyright statements on public facing government websites.

-As long as they follow the copyright requirements in the New Zealand Government Web Usability Standard, government organisations subject to that Standard can modify or supplement their own copyright statements as required.
+As long as they follow the copyright requirements in the New Zealand Government Web Usability Standard, government organisations subject to the Standard can modify or supplement their own copyright statements as required.

-- make information available easily, widely and equitably to the people of New Zealand (except where reasons preclude such availability as specified in legislation); and
+- proactively make information discoverable, accessible and available online (except where reasons preclude such availability as specified in legislation), and

 Guidance on applying NZGOAL to your website copyright statement